RaymondNymark/Too-Many-Things/README.md

  Too many things (to remember!) is a Checklist manager, as humans can't reasonably remember every single thing.
  The application is a Windows program, built using **.NET Core**, the **ReactiveUI Framework**, and **WPF** for the user-interface.

 TMT currently acts as a proof of concept, and it features everything for managing checklists, including adding, removing, editing, and ticking off Checklists + the entries inside.
 It also features the ability to connect to a Database and storing all of the checklist data on it, in order to have it synchronized between devices.
-The user only needs to provide a valid SQL login, and the back end will deal with creation and verification of the DB through Entity Framework. 🙂
+The user only needs to provide a valid SQL login, and the back end will deal with creation and verification of the DB through Entity Framework.

+The user can also use the application without any database connetion as it will by default store everything locally using Json. 🙂

 ## Features
 **The App**: